Celltrion says trial shows antibody COVID-19 treatment to be safe and effective

 In February South Korea, granted conditional approval to the antibody treatment, making it the first locally made coronavirus treatment in the country to win such approval.
 The company said it would seek full authorization based on the trial results.

-Celltrion shares rose as much as 5.6% in Monday morning trade, compared with a 0.3% drop in the wider market (.KS11).
+Celltrion shares rose as much as 5.6% in Monday morning trade, compared with a 0.3% drop in the wider market.

+Reporting by Sangmi Cha, additional reporting by Joyce Lee.
+Editing by Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.